Go Back

 Instructions

-• Store any leftovers in an airtight container in the fridge, for up to 3-4 days.
+• Storage: Keeps in an airtight container in the fridge for 3–4 days.